SG-Eddin/Technical-Documentation-Best-Practices/Requirements/Software-Requirements-Specification(SRS).md

   - References *(references to other documents or external materials)*

 - **Overall Description**
-  - Product Perspective
+  - Product Perspective (context or origin of the system)
-  - Product Functions
+  - Product Functions (major functions that the system will perform)
   - User Classes and Characteristics
-  - Operating Environment
+  - Operating Environment (on which the system will run)
   - Design and Implementation Constraints
-  - User Documentation
+  - User Documentation (what type of the documentation will be delivered with the software?
   - Assumptions and Dependencies

+> In the following sections, you can use: user stories, text-based requirements or use cases mentioned in the earlier documents.

+- ** External Interface Requirements**
+  - User Interfaces
+  - Hardware Interfaces (describe any device required, ...etc.)
+  - Software Interfaces (describe browsers, databases, APIs, ...etc.)
+  - Communications Interfaces (communication functions of the system such as Emails, SMS, ...etc.)

+- **Functional Requirements** (the fuctions of the system and its components including inputs, outputs and behaviour)
+  - System Feature 1
+  - System Feature 2
+  - ....

+ - **Non-Functional Requirements**
+   - Performance
+   - Safety
+   - Security
+   - Quality
+   ... etc.

+  - **Other Requirements**

+- **Glossary**